iqrakhan4987/Interactive-Lab-Hub/Lab 6/README.md

 The game is set up for teams (left vs. right) and we prevent friendly fire.
 However, the win condition is "last player standing."
 I would change the `checkWinner()` logic to be "last team standing" (e.g., "Team Blue Wins!") to make it a proper team-based game.

+**Distribution of Work**

+Nana worked on the initial server code on game folder for two players game Celest worked on the intial controller code on game folder Iqra worked on modifying the server code to the multiple players game

 ---